ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 [bird]: https://raw.githubusercontent.com/ketancmaheshwari/SMC18/master/results/bird_research_cities.png "Bird Research Around the World!"

 The `results/` directory contains other similar results such as epilepsy, opioid, meditation research by universities and by countries.
-The parallel implementation finishes in **25 seconds**.
+The HPC implementation finishes in **25 seconds**.
 The awk code is shown below.

 ```bash
 #!/usr/bin/env awk -f